visbot/vite-plugin-avs/README.md

 });
 ```

-You are now set up to import your AVS presets as modules.
+You are now set up to import AVS presets as modules.

 **Example**